ibm-cloud-docs/EventStreams/getting-started.md

    Start the sample consuming application from the command line, replacing the `kafka_brokers_sasl` and `api_key` values.

    The `java -jar ./build/libs/kafka-java-console-sample-2.0.jar` part of the command identifies the locations of the .JAR file to run within the cloned repository.
-You do not need to change this.
+You do not need to change this value.

    Use the `kafka_brokers_sasl` from the **Service credentials** created in [Step 2](/docs/EventStreams?topic=EventStreams-getting_started#create_credentials_step).
    Use all the `kafka_brokers_sasl` listed in the **Service credentials** that you created.